Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-The median time to disposition (half-life) for applications examined by OLSHANNIKOV, ALEKSEY is 32 months.
-This places the examiner in the 31% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by OLSHANNIKOV, ALEKSEY is 48 months.
+This places the examiner in the 7% percentile for prosecution speed.
+Applications take longer to reach final disposition with this examiner compared to most others.

 When applicants file petitions regarding this examiner's actions, 0.0% are granted (fully or in part).
 This grant rate is in the 1% percentile among all examiners.
 Strategic Note: Petitions are rarely granted regarding this examiner's actions compared to other examiners.
 Ensure you have a strong procedural basis before filing a petition, as the Technology Center Director typically upholds this examiner's decisions.